Project-GrADyS/RaftFault/README.md

 # RaftFault

-A lightweight, fault-tolerant Raft consensus implementation designed for distributed systems and network simulations. **RaftFault** focuses on consensus values and leader election without log replication, making it perfect for scenarios where you need distributed coordination but not full state machine replication.
+A fault-tolerant Raft consensus implementation designed for distributed systems and network simulations. **RaftFault** focuses on consensus values and leader election without log replication, making it perfect for scenarios where you need distributed coordination but not full state machine replication.

 ## **About GradySim**